Symatem/Documentation/Transport/Ontology.md

 [Binary relations](https://en.wikipedia.org/wiki/Finitary_relation):
 (<span style="color: red;">a</span>, <span style="color: blue;">b</span>) ∈ <span style="color: green;">R</span>

+There are some more which can not reuse the Entity and thus lead to hierarchical structures like trees and lists:

+JSON: <span style="color: red;">{</span><span style="color: green;">"key"</span>: <span style="color: blue;">"value"</span><span style="color: red;">}</span>

+XML: &lt;<span style="color: red;">tag</span> <span style="color: green;">key</span>=<span style="color: blue;">"value"</span> /&gt;

 LISP: <span style="color: red;">(</span><span style="color: green;">car</span> <span style="color: blue;">cdr</span><span style="color: red;">)</span>

 ### Data
 Each symbol has its own infinite address space in which a binary state can be assigned to each index.
+The highest defined index is called its length.
 They do not interfere with the Triples in any way.
 They are an optimization and abstraction of memory virtualization:
 - To store numbers, text and files
 - To represent hardware devices and physical memory

 ### Namespace
-One instance of the engine can hold multiple separate Symbol Namespaces.
+One instance of the engine can hold multiple separate Namespaces.
+Symbols belong to a Namespace (in which they are unique) and Triples belong to the Namespace of their Entity.
+Triples can use Symbols from different Namespaces and are unique globally.
+Each Namespace has a Symbol and a special meta Namespace can be used to manage relations between different Namespaces.
+A relocation table allows for linking (static) / mounting (dynamic) foreign Namespaces by looking up all referenced Namespaces of the Triples inside.

 Possible use cases include:
 - Context isolation
-    - Relocation: Symbol collision and ambiguity
+    - Distribution / Relocation: Symbol collision and ambiguity
-    - Modularity / distribution / package management
+    - Modularity / decomposition / package management
     - Security (malicious) / robustness (accidental)
-    - Temporary workspaces / memoization / caching
+    - Temporary workspaces / concurrency
+    - Memoization / caching
 - Virtualization / views / mounting
     - Transparency: Materialized or virtual does not matter
     - Reification: e.g. hardware interfaces